Question

 Resume Experts • 10+ Years Experience

-The word "utilize" means to make practical use of something or to employ something for a specific purpose.
-While it's technically correct, it often sounds unnecessarily formal and wordy on a resume.
+The word "utilize" means to make practical use of something or to employ something effectively.
+While this word appears frequently on resumes, it often comes across as unnecessarily complex when simpler, more direct alternatives exist.

-I've compiled some synonyms you can use instead of Utilize on your resume.
-Each one is designed to make your accomplishments sound more dynamic and results-focused.
+I've compiled powerful synonyms you can use instead of Utilize to make your resume more compelling and results-focused.
+Each alternative is designed to help you communicate your value more effectively to potential employers.

 Better Alternatives to Use Instead